Resources

 9. Renew your Employee Value Proposition and share it with your teams!

 A great way to celebrate Employee Appreciation Day is by renewing your commitment to cultivating an engaged environment for your people.
-If you're looking for a meaningful way to kick-off your celebration, consider revamping your EVP!
+If you're looking for a meaningful way to kick off your celebration, consider revamping your EVP!

 Make sure to include details about your employee benefits (like healthcare, 401k offerings, etc.), parental leave policies, remote work policies, and the other perks that make your company culture shine.
+Many organizations today offer physical and well-being perks, like a gym stipend, therapy EAP, or memberships to meditation apps.

 If you're looking to put a spin on things, ask team members to contribute their suggestions for what an ideal EVP would include and consider reviewing suggestions with key stakeholders.